 Step 3.
 Read the FTC Buyers Guide and the title-brand notification

-Under the FTC Used Car Rule, every licensed Kentucky dealer must post a Buyers Guide on each used vehicle stating its AS-IS or warranty status, and if the Buyers Guide conflicts with the sales contract, the Buyers Guide controls.
+Under the FTC Used Car Rule, every licensed Kentucky dealer must post a Buyers Guide on each used vehicle stating its AS-IS or warranty status.
+If the Buyers Guide conflicts with the sales contract, the Buyers Guide controls.
 The federal detail lives on the resources page.
-What is specific to Kentucky: if the vehicle has a rebuilt or water-damaged title brand, the dealer must disclose it and obtain your acknowledgment signature on a buyer notification form.
+What is specific to Kentucky: if the vehicle has a rebuilt or water-damaged title brand, the dealer must disclose it and get your acknowledgment signature on a buyer notification form.
 A sale made without that signature where a brand existed is voidable at your election, though only within 45 days of the title issuing.
 Three things to watch for on the Buyers Guide and contract:

 Step 4.
 Prepare for the finance office